For KPGA Tournament Rules and Regulations … click here > >

-Kentucky PGA Assistants Championship (2016 – Summit Hills Country Club)
+Kentucky PGA Assistants Championship (2017 – Wildwood Country Club)

 Members and apprentices of the Kentucky PGA compete in this 36-hole, stroke play event to find out who will advance to the PGA Assistant National Championship later in the season.
 Participants must register for this event through The PGA of America, which includes a $30 entry fee for the National Championship.
 The entry fee for the KPGA Assistants Championship is $255.

 Participants compete in regional zones during the preliminary phase of the KPGA Match Play Championship in hopes of advancing to the quarter, semi and final matches to claim the title of KPGA Match Play Champion.
-The entry fee is $60, plus an additional $50 for those contestants advancing the final site.
+The entry fee is $60 and covers all costs.

-Kentucky PGA Senior Match Play Championship (2016 – Greenbrier Golf & Country Club)
+Kentucky PGA Senior Match Play Championship (2017 – Heritage Hill Golf Club)

 Using the previous year’s Player of the Year list, the top KPGA senior golfers will compete to determine the KPGA Senior Match Play Champion.
-The entry fee is $60, plus an additional $50 for contestants advancing to the final site.
+The entry fee is $60 and covers all costs.

-Kentucky PGA Assistants Match Play Championship (2016 – Kearney Hill Golf Links)
+Kentucky PGA Assistants Match Play Championship (2017 – Idle Hour Country Club)

 KPGA Assistants and Apprentices will vie for the final four spots when they begin their match play elimination brackets throughout the Commonwealth.
 One qualifier comes from each of the four zones across the state to determine the KPGA Assistants Match Play Champion.
-The entry fee for this championship is $60.
+The entry fee for this championship is $60 and covers all costs.